Lydwen/Mr.Statamutation/README.md

 ## What is Mr.Statamutation?

-It's a framework to automate the process of creating a set of mutants, run the tests for each of them, and generate a HTML Report with all the results.
+It's a framework to automate the process of creating a set of mutants, run the tests for each of them and generate a HTML Report with all the results.

 ## Why "Mr.Statamutation"?